 Until recently, you needed a cable or satellite TV subscription to unlock the goodness of HBO.
 No more, however, as you can get the entire HBO library from HBO Now, which runs $15 per month.

-While you can get much of HBO’s older content library included with Amazon Prime streaming, but the newest stuff is only available with an HBO subscription, like Game of Thrones.
+While you can get much of HBO’s older content library included with Amazon Prime streaming, the newest stuff is only available with an HBO subscription.

 The cost is more than competing streaming services and comes with a smaller library, but some HBO shows are so good that you can’t live without them.
 If you feel that way, it is completely worthwhile, and still a lot cheaper than cable.